-CO concentrations were not modelled for 2016 therefore in zones where measurements were not available compliance has been determined through objective estimation.
+CO concentrations were not modelled for 2017 therefore in zones where measurements were not available compliance has been determined through objective estimation.
 These are represented as '(m)' in the tables below as objective estimation is treated as a modelling approach in e-Reporting.
 The objective estimation process is explained further in Section 8.

-Table 2.2 shows that 37 zones have not achieved full compliance with the annual NO2 limit value in 2016.
-Two zones were also non-compliant with the hourly limit value in 2016.
-The 1-hour limit value of 200 μ g m-3 as a 98th percentile specific in Directive 85/203/EEC was not exceeded in 2016.
+Table 2.2 shows that 37 zones have not achieved full compliance with the annual NO2 limit value in 2017.
+Two zones were also non-compliant with the hourly limit value in 2017.
+The 1-hour limit value of 200 μg m-3 as a 98th percentile specified in Directive 85/203/EEC was not exceeded in 2017.

 Table 2.3 shows that all zones were compliant with both the daily mean limit value and annual mean limit value for PM{10} before subtraction of natural sources (required by the AQD under Article 20).
-The exposure concentration obligation for the average of annual mean $PM{2.5}$ concentrations measured in urban areas of 20 μ g m-3 was also met.
+The exposure concentration obligation for the average of annual mean $PM{2.5}$ concentrations measured in urban areas of 20 μ g m-3 was also met (see Section 6.6).

-Table 2.6 shows that three zones have not achieved full compliance with the annual Ni target value and four zones have not achieved full compliance with the annual B(a)P target value in 2016.
+Table 2.6 shows that three zones have not achieved full compliance with the annual B(a)P target value in 2017.

-Table 2.1 - List of zones and agglomerations in relation to limit value and critical level exceedances for SO 2 in 2016
+Table 2.1 - List of zones and agglomerations in relation to limit value and critical level exceedances for SO_2 in 2017